Sheggsmann/Sheggsmann/README.md

 ### Hi there 👋

-I am Promise Sheggsmann, a Full Stack Software Engineer from Nigeria.
+I am Promise Sheggsmann, a Full Stack Software Engineer specialized in web and software development.

 - 🔭 I’m currently working on creating exciting projects for my portfolio and blog posts.
 - 🌱 I’m currently learning Django and React to complete my development stack.